 💡 There’s no one-size-fits-all

 Avoid making the mistake of a ‘one-size-fits-all’ approach to workplace wellbeing by connecting with your people.
 You need to know what makes people happy at work; and of course, that can be radically different from individual to individual.
-Getting more personal with your wellbeing strategy means you’ll have a fantastic segue for giving employees a greater sense of ownership and demonstrating your commitment to wellbeing.
+Getting more personal with your workplace wellbeing strategy means you’ll have a fantastic segue for giving employees a greater sense of ownership and demonstrating your commitment to wellbeing.

 💡 Proactive is always better than reactive